chenjian-research/groundwater_PFAS/README.md

 Plot ROC curve

-In the third cell, you can run the provided code to visualize the ROC curve and output the AUC value of the XGBoost model.
+In the third cell, you can run the code to visualize the ROC curve and output the AUC value of the XGBoost model.

 Determine the cutoff
 In the fourth cell, you can execute the code to identify the threshold point where sensitivity equals specificity.